Areas of Research

 -

 Despite their small brain size and limited number of neurons relative to the central nervous systems of many vertebrates, social insects have evolved sophisticated learning and memory abilities and are therefore important models for animal cognition.
+However, these abilities can be impaired by field-realistic exposure to pesticides and other man-made stressors.

 read more »